khpylon/MachEWidget/README.md

 Refer to the [FAQ](https://github.com/khpylon/MachEWidget/blob/master/FAQ.md) file.
 It's a work in progress.
 If your questions isn't there, ask on the forums or send a message to suggest adding it.

-## To do

-- Display information using more graphics and less text where possible.

 ## Credits